openSUSE/news-o-o/_posts/2023-07-25-try-out-cdn-with-opensuse-repos.md

 ---

-[openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) simplifies openSUSE repository management by utilizing [zypp-services](https://doc.opensuse.org/projects/libzypp/HEAD/zypp-services.html#services-usecase-4) for core distribution repositories.
+[openSUSE-repos](https://github.com/openSUSE/openSUSE-repos) simplifies repository management by utilizing [zypp-services](https://doc.opensuse.org/projects/libzypp/HEAD/zypp-services.html#services-usecase-4) for core distribution repositories.
 The latest version switches users, who already use openSUSE-repos, to the new [cdn.opensuse.org](https://code.opensuse.org/leap/features/issue/128).

 Users interested in the effort are welcome to contribute to the [openSUSE-repos](https://github.com/openSUSE/openSUSE-repos).